sine-fdn/polytune/crates/polytune-http-server/README.md

 The MPC program as well as any configuration necessary is specified using a JSON configuration that is provided via an API call to the `polytune-http-server`.

+> [!CAUTION]
+> Currently, the Polytune HTTP server does not perform authentication of the communication between the parties.
+If you want to deploy Polytune in an environment where untrusted requests can be sent to the server, you need to implement your own server atop the server-core, or proxy the communication between Polytune using something like mTLS for mutual authentication.

 ## How to Deploy the Engine

 The following example shows how to deploy the MPC engine for two parties.
 If you want to deploy the engine with more parties or a different Garble program, the same principles apply.